Peter Basta Vermont Guide Service and Outfitter

 OUR WATERS AND SEASON

 Vermont and eastern New York offer plenty of waters that produce good quality habitat for trout and other cool water fish.
-From small mountain streams to gently flowing rivers, our waters are quite varied.
-Brook, Brown and Rainbow trout are present, with the fisheries being both wild and stocked fish.
-Our trout season runs from May until October.
-In addition, there are excellent opportunities using my Hyde Drift Boat in the summer months to target cool water species (Bass, Panfish) on Vermont area lakes and ponds.
+From small mountain streams to gently flowing rivers our waters are quite varied.
+Brook, Brown, and Rainbow trout are present, with the fisheries being both wild and stocked fish.
+Our season runs from the beginning of May till the end of October, some years into Early November if conditions are good.

 SOUTHERN VERMONT & NEW YORK